xenanetworks/open-automation-python-api/docs/source/understand_xoa_python/hlapi_guide.rst

 Event Subscription and Push Notification
 ----------------------------------------------------------------

 Periodical querying of test resource information, such as port sync statue, is low in communication efficiency and less responsive.
-Different from :term:`XOA CLI`, :term:`HL-API` supports push notification sent from the chassis server when the state or the configuration of a test resource changes.
+Different from XOA CLI, HL-API supports push notification sent from the chassis server when the state or the configuration of a test resource changes.
 For instance, when a port starts generating traffic, its traffic state is changed from off to on, thus all the connected client programs will receive a push notification message of the new state from the chassis server.

-:term:`HL-API` provides functions for you to subscribe to events, which are triggered test resource state/configuration changes.
+HL-API provides functions for you to subscribe to events, which are triggered test resource state/configuration changes.
 Thus, your script/application can catch the push notifications and act accordingly.

 **Syntax**: